ponylang/ponylang-website/content/faq/index.md

 The answer is deep and complicated.
 Fortunately, Scott Fritchie went to a great deal of trouble answering it in his talk [The wide world of almost-actors: comparing the Pony to BEAM languages](https://www.youtube.com/watch?v=_0m0_qtfzLs).

+### Are pony actors lightweight like Elixir/Erlang's actors, or Go's goroutines? {#pony-actors-lightweight}

+Yes!
+In Pony, the overhead of an empty actor on a 64 bit system is roughly 240 bytes, depending on the size of a size_t on your system and alignment.
+That comes from having a message queue, per-actor heap, and GC bookkeeping.
+Of course, this number grows once the Actor actually uses its queue and heap.
+Actors do not have stacks, instead they use the stack of the running OS thread.

+For reference, at a ten thousand foot view, a Goroutine is 2KB, a BEAM process is 1.2KB, and an OS thread is >1MB.
+This info is provided as a mental model, and not as a comparison.

+The precise implementation of an actor can be found in the [source code](https://github.com/ponylang/ponyc/blob/master/src/libponyrt/actor/actor.h#L32).

 ## Compiling {#compiling}

 ### What are Pony's supported CPU platforms? {#supported-cpus}